SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy managed to say, "Rainbow Dash, will you…"

 Rarity gave Fluttershy a congratulatory hug.
-"You are doing great darling, you've made good progress."
+"You are doing great, darling, you've made good progress."

 "Thanks Rarity," Fluttershy said, returning the hug.